 Rowlesburg, West Virginia

-Rowlesburg, West Virginia (WV), a community on the Cheat River in Preston County, was chartered in 1858 and named for James Rowles, an engineer who surveyed the route of the Baltimore & Ohio Railroad.
+Rowlesburg, WV (West Virginia), a community on the Cheat River in southern Preston County, was chartered in 1858 and named for James Rowles, an engineer who surveyed the route of the Baltimore & Ohio Railroad.
 Rowlesburg is situated on a bend in the valley of the Cheat River opposite the mouth of Saltlick Creek.

 Lodging near Rowlesburg, West Virginia